-What we liked: We really like the cooling features and functions, which means that these mattresses are great for warmer climates.
+What makes it stand out?
+We really like the cooling features and functions, which means that these mattresses are great for warmer climates.
 On top of that, they also cost a lot less than some competing models, meaning exceptional value.

 What could be better: The firmness ratings are usually on the “firm” side, so you might want to opt for something a little bit softer than you would go for with other brands.